RaselParvejHrid/L2-express-mongoose/README.md

 npm i
 ```

-Then run the following command to run the project.
+Then, execute the following command to run the project.
 ```bash
 npm run dev
 ```

-<h1>API Endpoints</h1>